-Action # Title Description Total Funds Contributing 5 Student activities that increase learning efforts such as awards, celebrations, field trips, and enrichment.
+Action # Title Description Total Funds Contributing Student activities that increase learning efforts such as awards, celebrations, field trips, and enrichment.
+Teachers and staff are qualified and appropriately assigned.
 The unduplicated students served by the school have additional obstacles that often interfere with attendance and lower their academic motivation as indicated by attendance rates and work completion rates.
+To address this need, students participate in comprehensive incentive and recognition system that helps sugnether incomprehensive incentive and recognition system that helps sugnether is scholastic efforts.
+Students are recognized for their efforts variety of ways that are meaningful to them.
+This includes but limited celebrations, field trips and enrichment experiences.
+We witnessed how these actions inspire students to continue to be productive and strive to accelerate their learning.
+These action have a positive impact on attendance rates and work completion as well as graduation rates.
+All students will have access to teachers who are fully credentic and appropriately assigned to teach in their subject area of competence.
+Any teacher misassignments will be monitored at rectified, so that students are served according to the legal obstacles that often interfere with attendance and lower their academic motivation as indicated by attendance rates and work completion rates.
 To address this need, students participate in a comprehensive incentive and recognition system that helps support their scholastic efforts.
 Students are recognized for their efforts in a variety of ways that are meaningful to them.
 This includes but is not limited celebrations, field trips and enrichment experiences.
 We have witnessed how these actions inspire students to continue to be productive and strive to accelerate their learning.
-These actions will have a positive impact on attendance rates and work completion rates as well as graduation rates. \$578,580.00 Yes 6 Teachers and staff are qualified and appropriately assigned.
-All students will have access to teachers who are fully credentialed and appropriately assigned to teach in their subject area of competence.
+These actions will have a positive impact on attendance rates and work completion rates \$578,580.00 Yes 6 are qualified and appropriately competence.
 Any teacher misassignments will be monitored and rectified, so that students are served according to the legal requirements.
-Students will have access to classified staff who support the school program. \$26,279,364.00 No
+Students will have access to classified staff who support \$26,279,364.00 No